This post may contain affiliate links. Please see my disclosure policy for details.

 It was like being welcomed in as family and it made me think a lot about the way we greet strangers in the West.

 Would I invite a random stranger into my house for tea?

 Probably not.
 But why?

-India has always been a place that has blown me away with their hospitality but this was on another level.
+India has always been a place that has blown me away with its hospitality but this was on another level.

 My favourite was being invited in for some of the local spirits at 11 am (hic).
 It’s heated up to keep you warm.

 Also, being invited in for chai with a kind lady.
 I met two of her beautiful dogs who would do nothing but bark at people as they walked past!